Need help? See the information on how to use HR Organiser.

 An exception may be agreed only based on one of the following reasons:

-For University of Essex staff, in addition to the annual leave entitlement, you also are entitled to bank holidays and the University closure days.
+For University of Essex employees, in addition to the annual leave entitlement, you also are entitled to bank holidays and the University closure days.
 There are eight bank holiday dates across a year and normally three closure dates.
 The closure dates are between Christmas and New Year when the University closes and you are given those closure days in addition to your annual leave and bank holiday entitlement.

 All University staff bank holiday and University closure days are added to your annual holiday entitlement within the absence section in HR Organiser.
 You will see that these set days are deducted from the total number of hours you have available to book at the beginning of each leave year.
 Therefore the value you are left to book as annual leave is after the bank holiday and closure days have been deducted.